-Fishermen return from sea with big catch, no place to sell
+At sea during pandemic, fishermen return to stormy times

 Another two vessels planned to sell at the dock Saturday.

-"This is a quarantine special," a tanned Hawthorn donning a mask and blue surgical gloves joked as he took orders from people standing 6 feet (1.8 meters) apart on the dock while seals barked around his boat, the Kaylee H.
+"This is a quarantine special," a tanned Haworth donning a mask and blue surgical gloves joked as he took orders from people standing 6 feet (1.8 meters) apart on the dock while seals barked around his boat, the Kaylee H.

 When Haworth left a month ago to fish about 600 miles (970 kilometers) from the coast, the coronavirus was still concentrated primarily in China.
 The general feeling, he said, was that it was coming under control.
 President Donald Trump was telling the nation the numbers were only going to get better.